Do You Need Special Gear For Cold Weather?

 What does the 30 degree rating on my sleeping bag mean?

-Is it true you can’t compare sleeping bag and sleeping pads because they’re all rated differently?
+Is it true you can’t compare sleeping bags between brands because they’re all rated differently?

 Can you use a fuel canister below 20 degrees Fahrenheit?